Got frogs in your

 You might notice a few bugs slipping into the pool water during the day, and if you keep it running overnight, you’ll find way more bugs by the next day.
 But guess who comes to clear out Frogs?

 They feed on the bugs that are lying in and around your pool.
-And because your fool is so comfy and homey, why would they ever go away?
+And because your pool is so comfy and homey, why would they ever go away?

 Keeping that aside, frogs also add to a couple of not so great things to your swimming spot.